Contents

 Amino acid

-Because amino acids don’t change through oxidation, they are contained in oolong tea leaves.
-However, there is no covering process and usage of nitrogen fertilizer in the cultivation process of oolong tea leaves, the final amount of amino acid remains in the leaves is smaller than green teas.
+Unlike other compounds, amino acids do not change through oxidation, which means that they are present in oolong tea leaves.
+However, since oolong tea is cultivated without a covering process and the use of nitrogen fertilizer, the final amount of amino acid in the leaves is relatively smaller compared to green teas.

 Aroma component